classgraph/classgraph/classgraph-vfs/README.md

 `VfsSpec.DEFAULT_ENABLE_MULTI_RELEASE_VERSIONS` and `VfsSpec.DEFAULT_MAX_BUFFERED_JAR_RAM_SIZE` name
 the defaults.

-The `VfsSpec` is held by the `Vfs`, not copied, and each setting is read where it is needed, so a setting should be chosen before the `Vfs` opens anything -- a setting changed while entries are being read takes effect for some of them and not others.
+The `VfsSpec` is held by the `Vfs`, not copied, and `vfs.getVfsSpec()` hands back the same object.
+Each setting is read where it is needed, so a setting should be chosen before the `Vfs` opens anything -- a setting changed while entries are being read takes effect for some of them and not others.
 Changing one is safe from any thread: every setting is held in a volatile field.

 ## Custom URL schemes